What is the super guarantee charge?

 - on time by the quarterly due date

 - at the current rate of 10%, or

 - to the right fund (e.g. employee’s chosen fund).

-If any of the above applies to you for quarterly super payments due on 28 January, your organisation must lodge a Super guarantee charge statement online by 28 February and pay the SG charge to the ATO.
+If any of the above applies to you for quarterly super payments due on 28 April, your organisation must lodge a Super guarantee charge statement online by 30 May (as 28 May falls on a Saturday) and pay the SG charge to us.
 By doing this, you will avoid significant penalties.

 The way you calculate the SG charge is also different from how much SG you pay to your employees’ funds.
 The SG charge is calculated on an employee’s total salary and wages (including overtime and some allowances) and includes interest and an administration fee of $20 per employee, per quarter.